ADHFMZ7/Math338/ch3/README.md

 probability is the proportion of times some desired event happens over an infinite amount of trials.

-## definitions:
+## quick definitions:
 - Experiment: a repeatable procedure with well-defined possible outcomes.
-- Sample space: The set of possible outcomes. denoted by Ω
+- Sample space: The set of possible outcomes. denoted by
-- Event: A subset of the sample space. denoted by
+- Event: A subset of the sample space. denoted by Ω

 ## Law of Large Numbers